19-Nordehydroepiandrosterone

 19-Nordehydroepiandrosterone (19-nor-DHEA), or 19-nor-5-dehydroepiandrosterone (19-nor-5-DHEA), is an estrane (19-norandrostane) steroid which was never marketed.
 It is the combined derivative of the androgen/anabolic steroid nandrolone (19-nortestosterone) and the androgen prohormone dehydroepiandrosterone (DHEA, or more specifically 5-DHEA).
 Related compounds include 19-nor-5-androstenediol, bolandiol (19-nor-4-androstenediol), and bolandione (nor-4-androstenedione), which are all known orally active prohormones of nandrolone.
 19-Nor-DHEA may occur as a metabolite of bolandione and related steroids.

+Synthesis

+The chemical synthesis of 19-Nordehydroepiandrosterone was reported.

+The enone group in Bolandione (1) is protected with isopropenyl acetate to give the corresponding enol acetate (3-Hydroxy-17-oxoestra-3,5-dien-3-yl acetate) PC11278466 (2).
+Ketalization of the remaining carbonyl with ethyleneglycol in the presence of triethyl orthoformate gives (3).
+Reduction of the enol ether by treatment with sodium borohydride occurred to give PC118447212 (4).
+Hydrolytic removal of the cyclic ketal in weak acid completed the synthesis of 19-Nor-DHEA (5).